junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Rufus turns to Jimmy and nods to him.
 "Whatever you need to do, lad, do it."

 Jimmy doesn't really know how to cast the angel out.
-He thinks about the day Castiel came to him from the sky, the light looming him.
+He thinks about the day Castiel came to him from the sky, the light looming over him.
 The day he thought was his reward, but only turned into the worst nightmare.
 The day when Castiel asked if he'd say "yes."

 Jimmy looks up at the bleak sky, thinking, *I'm taking back my consent, Castiel.
 I'm saying No. Get out of my body, now!*

 Castiel yells with rage inside him.
-Grace and the angelic power slides through his veins, boiling its way through, burning all the veins as they spread, until they reach his head.
+Grace and the angelic power slide through his veins, boiling their way through, burning all the veins as they spread, until they reach his head.
 Jimmy thinks his head might explode, then the light pours out from his mouth and eyes -- even the wounded one.
 The light forms a thin bluish-white cloud, flying skyward.
 The air cracks around them with electricity.

 And then it finishes.